KyleCotton/KyleCotton.github.io/_posts/2019-05-24-Haskell-for-Beginners:-Lists-and-Recursion.md

 Note, the last line `patternMatch [] = "Empty List"`, is not strictly a pattern match, but it is required.

 If you omit that line and then try to evaluate, `patternMatch []` you will get an error, `Exception: Non-exhaustive patterns in function patternMatch`.
-This means there is a **case** that we have not considered, so when Haskell try's to replace it, it doesn't know what to replace it with and has no choice but to raise an exception.
+This means there is a **case** that we have not considered, so when Haskell trys to replace it, it doesn't know what to replace it with and has no choice but to raise an exception.

 As you will find out, if you program in a correct _functional_ way _run time errors_ will be extremely rare.